syncfusion-content/blazor-docs/blazor/data-form/events.md

 ---
 layout: post
 title: Event handlers in Blazor DataForm Component | Syncfusion
-description: Checkout and learn here about event handlers in Blazor DataForm component.
+description: Checkout and learn here about how to bound event handlers and recieve necessary arguments in Blazor DataForm component.
 platform: Blazor
 control: DataForm
 documentation: ug